Cycle of erosion: Early acclaim and criticism

 The model spread fast.
 In 1901 Hans Reusch was using it to explain the undulating plateau of southern Norway.
 Very much influenced by Davis Walter Wråk moved to study the relief of the northern Scandinavian Mountains, describing among other things the Borsu surface.

 The first study of China's topography using the model was published in 1907 by B. Willis and co-workers.
 The idea of the cycle of erosion was disseminated among college and university students with a series of textbooks published in the 1890s and 1900s.
 According to Sheldon Judson up to Second World War reports on regional geology tended to include brief mentions of the local cycle of erosion and of peneplanization.

 While the model was at first widely accepted among Anglo-Saxon scholars, in Continental Europe it met some resistance with German scholars Albrecht and Walther Penck, Siegfried Passarge and Alfred Hettner standing out as early opponents to the model.
 Despite Davis's efforts, which included translating his work into German, being a visiting professor at Berlin and touring much of Europe, the cycle of erosion never did take firm root in Germany.
 Walther Penck came to originate an alternative model with its own set of tenets.
 Walther's ideas were published posthumously in 1924 by his father, Albrecht.
 In Walther's model, relief is shaped as a function of the denudation/uplift rate.
 Davis, a friend of Walther's father, was critical of Walther's new model.
 Davis's review of Walther Penck's second publication on the subject left a distorted view of Penck's ideas among later workers.
 This is because Davis misunderstood and mis-translated parts of the paper, therefore Davis is not an adequate critic of Penck's work.

+In France the cycle of erosion theory was first spread by Albert de Lapparent.
+In general its reception in France was mixed with Émile Haug giving it limited attention and Paul Vidal de La Blache adopting it without reservations.
+Other notable French geographers influenced by Davis ideas on the cycle of erosion are Emmanuel de Martonne and Henri Baulig.
+Geomorphology in France developed into two schools, one based on geographers who adopted Davisian thought and another based on engineering geology with connections to hydraulics and mining.

+Intensified criticism (1945–1974)

 In 1960 geomorphologist Sheldon Judson noted that American geographers had largely abandoned the concept and moved to study landscape and landforms from a process and statistical point of view.
 Eiju Yatsu opined, however, that despite the intention of many geomorphologists to abandon Davisian ideas after the Second World War, many ended up returning to them with some modifications.